projectFromEllina/tasks-manager/README.md

 2. User can be Manager or Developer.
 On main page 2 reports are available according to the user role: Developers Report and Tasks Report.
 a.
 Developer has access only to the Tasks Report with tasks assigned to current (authorized) Developer.
 b.
 Manager has access to the Developers Report with Developers related to current (authorized) Manager and also to the Tasks Report, where Manager can select Developer (also related to current (authorized) Manager) to see tasks.
 Also add navigation from Developers Report to Tasks Report with selected Developer.

-Pic.
-Manager-Developer-Task relations

-3. Use NgRx library for states manipulation and component interaction.
-4. Use Material UI for layout.
-CSS/SCSS – on Your decision.